 DUI with bad driving : (a) It is unlawful for a person who is under the influence of an alcoholic beverage to drive a car, or truck, or motorcycle or even a lawn mower.

 DUI with .08 alcohol level (b) It is unlawful for a person who has 0.08 percent or more, by weight, of alcohol in their blood to drive a vehicle.

 DUI as an addict (c) It is unlawful for a person who is addicted to the use of any drug to drive a vehicle.
 This subdivision shall not apply to a person who is participating in an approved narcotic treatment program.

 DUI driving in commercial vehicle (d) It is unlawful for a person who has 0.04 percent or more, by weight, of alcohol in his or her blood to drive a commercial motor vehicle.

 DUI with drugs (e) It is unlawful for a person who is under the influence of any drug to drive a vehicle.

 DUI with drugs and alcohol (f) It is unlawful for a person who is under the combined influence of any alcoholic beverage and drug to drive a vehicle.

 Changes in California DUI Laws Affect drivers in California.
 The Butte County court has new forms regarding these laws.
 Drugged driving is more common on California roads and highways than drunk driving, according to a 2013 study commissioned by the California Office of Traffic Safety.

-No Driving” defense.
+A no Driving” defense.
 In many cases a person can be charged with a DUI even though the police did not see them driving.
 Indications of driving, such as the car hood is warm, the keys are in the ignition, and the engine is running and no one else is around, are circumstantial evidence of driving.
-Many times on officer arrives on the scene of an accident where the accused is already out of his vehicle, which doesn’t preclude the accused from being arrested for DUI.
+Many times on officer arrives on the scene of an accident where the accused is already out of his vehicle, which doesn’t prevent someone from being arrested for DUI.